neynarxyz/neynar_parquet_importer/README.md

 - "Downloaded:" log message should include file age
 - allow custom postgres schema instead of always putting into public
 - Store the ETAG in the database so we can compare file hashes
+- recommended specs/storage for an EC2 server (disk size for parquet)
+- recommended specs/storage space for postgres cluster (disk size for postgres)
+- run on an EC2 and collect example timings

 ## Open Questions